Undergraduate Student Organization Policies & Procedures

 The University follows all laws relating to gambling in the state of Maryland.
 In brief, ventures which involve the exchange of money, games of chance, or pools are not permitted without an appropriate permit.

-If a student organization plans to conduct a raffle or gambling event where there will be an exchange of money or items of value, it must apply for a Gaming Permit.
+If a student organization plans to conduct a raffle or gambling event where money or items of value will be exchanged, it must apply for a Gaming Permit.
 Gaming permit applications must be submitted to: Permits Department, Baltimore City Police Department, 601 East Fayette Street, Baltimore, MD 21202.
 For questions, call 410-396-2130.
 Violation of this policy is considered a misdemeanor.

 Off-Campus Trips/Risk Management Waivers

-If your organization is hosting an off-campus trip or an event that could be considered “risky,” the group is required to have all participants complete a waiver form.
+If your organization is hosting an off-campus trip or an event that could be considered “risky,” the group must have all participants complete a waiver form.
 Such events could include bus trips, recreational activities, sports competitions, etc. These waivers may protect your organization and members from being held liable in the event of injury or misconduct.

-It is the responsibility of the organization to contact the Student Leadership and Involvement Office to develop a release of liability waiver form for group events and/or activities.
+It is the responsibility of the organization to contact the Leadership Engagement & Experiential Development Office to develop a release of liability waiver form for group events and/or activities.

 The following list provides examples of situations when security may be required for an event: